Orientals as free weak $\omega$-categories: Introduction

 \section{Introduction}

 This paper concerns the simplicial approach to the theory of higher-dimensional categories.
-The fundamental notion in this approach is that of \emph{complicial set} introduced by Roberts \cite{Roberts:complicial}.
+The fundamental notion in this approach is that of \emph{complicial set} introduced by Roberts \cite{Roberts:complicial}; a simplicial set equipped with a distinguished subset of \emph{marked} simplices satisfying horn-filling conditions akin to those for Kan complexes.
 Although Roberts conjectured the complicial sets to be precisely the nerves of the (strict) $\omega$-categories, even constructing the desired nerve functor proved to be rather difficult.
 The construction was eventually achieved by Street \cite{Street:oriented} who realised the simplices as $\omega$-categories in the form of \emph{orientals}.
 This led to a precise formulation of Roberts' conjecture, which was subsequently proven by Verity \cite[Theorem 266]{Verity:strict}.

 Verity then began the study of \emph{weak complicial sets} \cite{Verity:I,Verity:II}, a homotopical variant of the strict notion.
-They model \emph{weak $\omega$-categories}, \emph{i.e.}\;structures that only satisfy the usual axioms for $\omega$-category up to coherent, invertible higher cells.
+They model \emph{weak $\omega$-categories} (or \emph{$(\infty,\infty)$-categories}), \emph{i.e.}\;structures that only satisfy the usual axioms for $\omega$-category up to coherent, invertible higher cells.
 Among many other results, Verity constructed a model structure capturing the homotopy theory of weak complicial sets.

 The aim of this paper is to contribute to this theory by showing that the orientals, originally introduced as the free \emph{strict} $\omega$-categories on the simplices, are also the free \emph{weak} $\omega$-categories on the same generating data.
-More precisely, we exhibit the Street nerve of the $n$-th oriental $\O_n$ as a fibrant replacement of $\Delta[n]$ in Verity's aforementioned model structure.
+More precisely, in \cref{main} we exhibit the complicial nerve of the $n$-th oriental $\O_n$ as a fibrant replacement of $\Delta[n]$ in Verity's aforementioned model structure.
+(Consequently, the nerve of $\O_n$ is weakly equivalent to $\Delta[n]$ in any Bousfield localisation thereof such as the saturated and $n$-trivial complicial model structures.)

-In many ways, this paper draws insights from Steiner's analysis of orientals in \cite{Steiner:orientals}.
+In many ways, this paper draws insights from Steiner's analysis of the orientals in \cite{Steiner:orientals}.
 In particular, we make use of his description of the $\omega$-functors $\O_m \to \O_n$ as certain formal linear combinations of maps $[m] \to [n]$ in $\Delta$, and much of our proof is based on ideas that can be found in \cite[Propositions 5.9-11]{Steiner:orientals}.